 EPA Commits to Respond in Early 2016 to Petition Seeking to Make the RCRA Corrosivity Characteristic 10 Times More Stringent

-The Petitioners are seeking (1) to change the pH threshold for alkaline corrosive wastes from 12.5 to 11.5 (a ten-fold change, given that pH is measured on a logarithmic scale), and (2) to apply the pH thresholds for both alkaline and acidic corrosive wastes to non-aqueous wastes.
+The Petitioners are seeking to change the pH threshold for alkaline corrosive wastes from 12.5 to 11.5 (a ten-fold change, given that pH is measured on a logarithmic scale) and to apply the pH thresholds for both alkaline and acidic corrosive wastes to non-aqueous wastes.
 The requested changes could have important implications for an extremely broad range of industrial and government activities, including, but not limited to, construction, demolition, waste and wastewater treatment, air pollution control, mineral processing, steelmaking, paper production, chemical manufacture and purification, and food processing.
 Some consumer products, such as cleaning supplies, could also be brought into the RCRA regulatory system as a result of the sought-after changes, creating problems for retailers who may need to discard such products when they are damaged or expired, office buildings and small businesses that may use the same products, and household hazardous waste collection programs.

 As discussed below, the petition has several dubious aspects.
 However, it is unclear how EPA will ultimately respond.
 Because of the potential stakes, this issue may warrant close monitoring and active engagement with the Agency.

-On September 8, 2011, an EPA scientist, Dr. Catherine (“Cate”) Jenkins, and the Public Employees for Environmental Responsibility (“PEER”) submitted an administrative petition to EPA, asking the Agency to modify the RCRA corrosivity characteristic as noted above.
+On September 8, 2011, an EPA scientist, Dr. Catherine Jenkins, and the Public Employees for Environmental Responsibility (PEER) submitted an administrative petition to EPA, asking the Agency to modify the RCRA corrosivity characteristic as noted above.
 According to the Petitioners, when the Agency originally issued the characteristic in 1980, it “knowingly falsified” the pH level known to cause irreversible corrosive damage to human tissue, and it “perpetuat[ed] the fraud” in subsequent years.
 The Petitioners also alleged that a senior EPA official had admitted the Agency “erred” by restricting the application of the pH thresholds to aqueous wastes.

 The prime motivation for the petition was a concern that the respiratory symptoms suffered by first responders on 9/11 may have been caused by caustic particles in the dust from the collapse of the World Trade Center buildings.
 Petitioners evidently believe that if the 9/11 dust had been classified as corrosive under RCRA and related regulatory regimes, the first responders would have worn respirators that would have prevented injury to their respiratory systems.
-The Petition also mentioned similar concerns with respect to dust from demolition of buildings, from cement manufacturing plants, and from transport of cement.
+The Petition also mentioned similar concerns with respect to dust from the demolition of buildings, from cement manufacturing plants, and from the transport of cement.

-Three years after filing the petition with EPA, on September 9, 2014, the Petitioners filed a lawsuit in the U.S. Court of Appeals for the District of Columbia Circuit (“D.C.
-Circuit”) claiming that the Agency was unreasonably delaying its response to the 2011 Petition.
+Three years after filing the petition with EPA, on September 9, 2014, the Petitioners filed a lawsuit in the U.S. Court of Appeals for the District of Columbia Circuit claiming that the Agency was unreasonably delaying its response to the 2011 Petition.
 Petitioners asked for a writ of mandamus from the Court to compel EPA to issue a response.
-See, In re Cate Jenkins, Ph.D. and PEER, Petition for Writ of Mandamus (D.C.
+See, In re Cate Jenkins, Ph.D., and PEER, Petition for Writ of Mandamus (D.C.
 Cir.
 No. 14-1173).

 On February 24, 2015, the Petitioners and EPA filed a joint motion with the Court asking to stay the judicial proceedings on the ground that the Agency intended to issue a response to the administrative petition on or before March 31, 2016.
-The response could consist of an Advanced Notice of Proposed Rulemaking (“ANPRM”), a notice of proposed rulemaking (“NPRM”), or a tentative determination to deny the petition.
-The Agency stated that it would then “act within a reasonable time” to complete any further administrative proceedings, such as issuance of a final rule or final denial of the petition.
+The response could consist of an Advanced Notice of Proposed Rulemaking (ANPRM), a notice of proposed rulemaking (NPRM), or a tentative determination to deny the petition.
+The Agency stated that it would then “act within a reasonable time” to complete any further administrative proceedings, such as the issuance of a final rule or final denial of the petition.
 In the event that EPA fails to respond in a timely fashion, the court case would resume.

 Questionable Aspects of the Petition